znsio/getting-started-with-teswiz/documentation/README-inProgress.md

 ## Minor Enhancement

-1. setWebViewContext() - Have updated use of AppiumDriver to SupportsContextSwitching for switching to Web View context.
+1. setWebViewContext() - Updated use of AppiumDriver to SupportsContextSwitching for switching to Web View context.
-   Added logger for enhanced logging of context handles.
-2. setNativeAppContext() - Have updated use of AppiumDriver to SupportsContextSwitching for switching to Native App context.
-Added logger for enhanced logging of context handles.
+2. setNativeAppContext() - Updated use of AppiumDriver to SupportsContextSwitching for switching to Native App context.

 ## Logging to ReportPortal